gianpaj/cartrawler.github.io/_collections/_section_style_guide/theming.md

 We recommend using a light and dark variant of your primary colour for the product, which is useful for creating contrast between UI elements, such as a navigation bar and secondary panel bar.

 If you do not wish to set the four optional properties manually, the CarTrawler SDK will create the colours for you.

-For more information please see our <a href="https://projects.invisionapp.com/share/FGQ4MIYEJ5P#/screens">style guide</a>.